 At this time, recession was hitting and High Streets throughout the country where struggling.
 We just couldn’t make the maths work, and eventually I bought Lily out of Otton’s, and she came to work for me full time, and we changed the name to Bunyip Craft.
 It made no difference to the customer but was a big change for Lily & I. Then the business rates went up, then after our original 5 year lease was up, the rent was increased.
 Lily bravely went to live her London life dreams.
 I just couldn’t make the numbers work.
-We had to close the shop, and I couldn’t find the right place to move to.
-It was utterly heart-breaking.
+I had to close the shop, and I couldn’t find the right place to move to.
 Bunyip Craft closed in October 2018.

 All the stock was moved, in my husbands electrician van, to a space that had kindly been made available to us.
 It was chaos.
 We tried to make the website work better for us, we tried to do more fairs and workshops and anything else we could think of.
 I had some time off!

 Then, my landlord from the arcade days got in touch.
 He had bought a new premises on Fore Street and wondered if I’d be interested.
 It’s a shop with a less than salubrious past, as I said at the time ‘it’s not private anymore!’.

 We moved in, worked insanely hard to get it up to scratch, and opened in February 2019.
 Phew!

 It’s a smaller shop, which has a lovely workshop space at the back and we managed to fit almost everything in that we stocked before, only losing the decoupage letters!
 Customers often tell me it has a lovely feel to it, which I take as a massive compliment.
 We love the wooden floor (which we sanded and varnished ourselves) and the slatted wooden walls and the traditional shop front.